220919-Reston-Java-React-AWS/Javawockeez-PJ3-React/README.md

 # Javawockeez - Social Media

+## Portfolio Description

+It is a social media website where registered users may share their recipes and ideas.
+Users will also be able to comment on other's posts, navigate through users' profiles, and customize their own on the site.
+In addition, users will be able to remove their own posts and comments as desired.
+Users will be able set the theme of the website by toggling the dark mode setting.
+This will consist of coding via React and the Spring Framework.
+With React, we plan to utilize Material UI, CSS, and TSX.
+The Java Spring will consist of using Hibernate, JDBC, and Spring.
+Additionally, the project will feature a Rest API.
+This will be deployed on the web using Amazon Web Services (AWS).
+From AWS, the project uses Elastic BeanStalk, CodePipeline, S3, CodeBuild, EC2, and the project's database is hosted on a PostgreSQL RDS.

+---

 ## A place where chef's and bakers can share there recipes and ideas!
 To access the delpoyed version, access our site [here](http://javawockeez-social-react.s3-website-us-east-1.amazonaws.com/).
 There, you can register and see what our community has created.